Helping millions of people navigate the world of technology.

-Top 12 Ways to Fix No Internet, Secured Error on Windows 11
+5 Ways to Fix No Internet, Secured Error on Windows

-A server-side outage at your local ISP (Internet Service Provider) leads to issues like ‘No Internet, Secured’ on Windows.
-You can navigate to Downdetector and search for your local ISP.
-You may notice high outage graphs and comments from users complaining about the same.
+• Check with your ISP: A server-side outage at your local ISP (Internet Service Provider) leads to issues like ‘No Internet, Secured’ on Windows.

-A VPN service reroutes your internet traffic through company servers to hide your IP address.
-When one of such VPN servers is down, you may notice ‘No internet, secured’ messages on your PC.
-You can connect to another VPN server or disable it temporarily.
+• Disable VPN: A VPN service reroutes your internet traffic through private servers to hide your IP address, but when these servers are down, you may notice a ‘No internet, secured’ error.

 Windows comes with a built-in troubleshooter to fix network-related issues.

-Step 1: Press Windows + I keyboard shortcut to launch the Settings app
+Step 1: Press the Windows + I keyboard shortcut to launch the Settings app.

-Step 2: Select Troubleshoot and open Other troubleshooters.
+Step 2: Select Troubleshoot > open Other troubleshooters.

 troubleshoot on Windows